O Bear Put Spread Strategy

 O thesis for this bear put spread

-The market-implied 1-standard-deviation range for O extends from approximately $59.35 on the downside to $65.35 on the upside.
+The market-implied 1-standard-deviation range for O extends from approximately $60.16 on the downside to $65.52 on the upside.
 A O bear put spread caps both the risk and the reward of a bearish position; relative to an outright long put on O, the spread reduces the cost basis but limits the maximum profit to the strike width minus net debit.
-Current O IV rank near 38.91% is mid-range against its 1-year distribution, so the IV signal is neutral; the bear put spread thesis on O should anchor more to the directional view and the expected-move geometry.
+Current O IV rank near 4.26% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on O at 14.90%.
 As a Real Estate name, O options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to O-specific events.

 O bear put spread positions are structurally moderately bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 O positions also carry Real Estate sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move O alongside the broader basket even when O-specific fundamentals are unchanged.
 Long-premium structures like a bear put spread on O are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current O chain quotes before placing a trade.